dotnet/project-system/docs/repo/dependencies-node-roadmap.md

 Within the .NET Project System, we export an implementation of [`IDependencySliceSubscriber`][IDependencySliceSubscriber] via the class [`MSBuildDependencySubscriber`][MSBuildDependencySubscriber].
 This class produces snapshots of dependencies within a project configuration slice, where those dependencies are sourced from MSBuild items.

 Each dependency has a corresponding unresolved (from evaluation) and resolved (from build) MSBuild item.
+Dependencies coming from MSBuild items are obtained during evaluation, however at that point we do not know whether the claimed dependency is valid and able to be resolved.
+During the design-time build, dependencies are checked for validity, such as whether they exist and are compatible with the project.
+If so, they are _resolved_ and a resolved item is produced in the build results. [`MSBuildDependencySubscriber`][MSBuildDependencySubscriber] observes both the unresolved and resolved MSBuild items to determine the state of the dependency.

-The set of items supported by this subscriber is defined by [`IMSBuildDependencyFactory`][IMSBuildDependencyFactory] exports, and the NET Project System ships factory implementations for the following kinds of MSBuild dependencies:
+The set of items supported by [`MSBuildDependencySubscriber`][MSBuildDependencySubscriber] is defined by [`IMSBuildDependencyFactory`][IMSBuildDependencyFactory] exports, and the NET Project System ships factory implementations for the following kinds of MSBuild dependencies:

 | Type      | Unresolved item type | Resolved item type           | Comment                              |
 |:----------|:---------------------|:-----------------------------|:-------------------------------------|